 - This submission format is not intended for “Late Posters” (if you missed the original submission deadline), but for your very latest research breakthrough.

-- Accepted talks will be exclusively assigned to the “Breaking Abstracts” concurrent session on Monday, June 8, 2020, at 17:00 hrs CEST.
+- Accepted talks will be exclusively assigned to the “Late Breaking” concurrent session on Tuesday, August 31, 2021, at 08:30 hrs CEST.
 If you are not available on this date, you should not be entered as the presenter of the paper.

-- If your submission cannot be accepted as a talk in the “Breaking Abstracts” session, it will not be accepted for presentation in a different format at the meeting (no electronic poster).
+- If your submission cannot be accepted as a talk in the “Late Breaking” session, it will not be accepted for presentation in a different format at the meeting (no e-Poster).

 - Abstracts containing no results will be rejected.

 - All abstracts are peer-reviewed by the Scientific Programme Committee.

 - You may be presenting author of an e-Poster, but not of a talk in any of the concurrent sessions in order to submit.

 - The presentation at the meeting will be the condition for the publication of the abstract in the electronic supplement of the European Journal of Human Genetics.

 - By submitting an abstract you agree that your personal data (name, address, email, date of promotion) are being saved and used by the organiser in order to process your submission, enable the presentation at the meeting and the publication of the abstract.
 Your data is being stored within our abstract management system OASIS (by CTI Meeting Technologies, USA), a certified subcontractor of the WMA GmbH, and will not be passed on to third parties, but made available to the members of the Scientific Programme Committee.

 Guidelines for the submission process

 - The text must not exceed 250 words, excluding title and authors.